The 5 Best Virtual Team Building Activities for Remote Teams (2026)

 Why it works:

-By far the most delicious remote team event is a virtual cooking class—with everything you need shipped right to your door.
+By far the most delicious remote team event is a virtual cooking class.
+You can get everything you need shipped right to your door.

 Services like Cozymeal offer chef-led online classes where your team can learn how to roll sushi, hand-make pasta, or whip up gourmet-level tacos.
 YUM.

-Everyone gets a kit packed with pre-portioned ingredients, utensils, and instructions—so even the folks who aren't the most experienced cooks can participate confidently.
+Everyone gets a kit packed with pre-portioned ingredients, utensils, and instructions—so even folks who aren't the most experienced cooks can participate with confidence.

 Make it even more fun by creating a joint Spotify playlist to listen to while you all cook.